-Lying essentially parallel to the 'Viktor-Linie' (otherwise the 'Volturno-Linie') that was the most southerly German defence line, and therefore aligned from south-west to north-east, the 'Barbara-Linie' extended between a western end at Mondragone on the coast of the Tyrrhenian Sea via Teano Cascano, Le Tavernole and Venafro to a point just north of Isernia in the Apennine mountains, along the southern slopes of the Monte Massico, Monte Santa Croce and Monte Cesima via Sessano and Poggio Sannita, and thence down along a line along the northern bank of the Trigno river via Celenza, Tufillo and Lentella to reach an eastern end on the Adriatic Sea between Termoli and Vasto.
+Lying essentially parallel to the 'Viktor-Linie' (otherwise the 'Volturno-Linie'), which was the most southerly German defence line, and therefore aligned from south-west to north-east, the 'Barbara-Linie' extended between a western end at Mondragone on the coast of the Tyrrhenian Sea via Teano Cascano, Le Tavernole and Venafro to a point just to the north of Isernia in the Apennine mountains, along the southern slopes of the Monte Massico, Monte Santa Croce and Monte Cesima via Sessano and Poggio Sannita, and thence down along a line along the northern bank of the Trigno river via Celenza, Tufillo and Lentella to reach an eastern end on the Adriatic Sea between Termoli and Vasto.
 The 'Barbara-Linie' was on average some 9.25 to 9.33 miles (15 to 30 km) north of the 'Viktor-Linie', and about the same distance south of the 'Gustav-Linie', of which they were in effect the outworks.
 The line was not continuous, but instead took the form of fortified hill and mountain tops which the Allied formations would have to take before passing to the north without the threat of being defiladed by German positions on the higher ground.

 It was on 12 October that Generalfeldmarschall Albert Kesselring, the Oberbefehlshaber 'Süd', ordered Generaloberst Heinrich-Gottfried von Vietinghoff-Scheel’s 10th Army to fall back to the 'Barbara-Linie' after the 5th Army had crossed the Volturno river and thereby breached the 'Viktor-Linie'.